MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/DonorCommitment.md

 Donor commitments track the frequency with which constituents donate funds to a nonprofit or Foundation.
 All nonprofits and Foundations seek to attract as many monthly/recurring/sustaining gifts or donor commitments that they can.
 Other donors routinely give on a one-time basis.
 Monthly givers require additional payment and transaction information tracking including payment method, schedules, in-kind pledge relevance, and more.

-Latest version (0.8.1) of the json entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/DonorCommitment.cdm.json" target="_blank">GitHub</a>.
+Latest version (0.8.1) of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/DonorCommitment.cdm.json" target="_blank">GitHub</a>.

 ## Instances

-Instances of this entity are listed below:
+Instances of this entity are listed below.

-nonProfit/DonorCommitment
+/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/DonorCommitment.cdm.json/DonorCommitment

 ## Traits